kamalmulani/NimbleMeet/README.md

 1. Host and join a meeting.
 2. Add up to 20 participants in a video call.
-3. Chat in between calls.
+3. Chat in between meeting, and these chats remain persistant even before and after the meetings. (**Adapt Feature**)
-4. Schedule meetings.
+4. Schedule meetings and create rooms.
 5. Restrict the meetings and have control over who can join it.
 6. Have a chat conversation before and after the meeting.
+7.	ability to turn on/off the camera and mic in the meeting.
+8.	check mic and camera before joining any meet using the popup.
-7. Has a meeting logs to access all your meetings in one place.
+9. Has a meeting logs to access all your scheduled and completed meetings (rooms) in one place.
-8. Email Authenticaion.
+10. Admin privilages to the user who schedules meetings to change meeting title/ date-time/ restriction status and add or delete participants from meeting, rest all users are normal participant.
+11. Sign up/ Sign In users.
+12. Email Authenticaion of users.
-9. Manage your user profile.
+13. Manage your user profile.
-10. Responsive UI.
+14. Responsive UI.

 ---
 ## Technologies used